How Long Do Electric Car Batteries Last?

 Tips to extend EV battery life

-- Precondition your battery before driving.
-Warm up or cool down your car while it’s still plugged in to reduce strain on the battery.
+• Precondition the battery: Warm up or cool down your car while it’s still plugged in to reduce the strain on the battery once you start driving.

 The second life of EV batteries

-Your EV battery doesn’t become useless when your car reaches the end of its life.
+Your EV battery doesn’t become useless when it reaches the end of its automotive life.
 Many still have enough capacity for a second life powering homes, businesses or the electric grid, according to Feng.

 Here are four common second-life applications for EV batteries:

-- Home and business energy storage: These systems hold solar power during the day for use in the evening.
-This helps reduce electricity expenses and gives backup power when needed.
+• Home and business energy storage: These systems store solar power during the day for use at night or as backup power when needed, helping reduce your electricity expenses.

-- Grid stabilization services: Utilities use these batteries to balance electricity supply and demand across power networks.
+• Grid stabilization services: Utilities use these batteries to help balance electricity supply and demand across power networks.

-- Backup power systems: These installations provide emergency electricity for hospitals and other critical infrastructure.
-They ensure essential services continue during power grid failures.
+• Backup power systems: These installations provide emergency power to hospitals and other critical infrastructure, ensuring essential services continue during power grid failures.

-When batteries finally reach true end of life, recycling programs recover “between 95% and 99% of their materials (lithium, cobalt, nickel, copper, etc.),” Douglas said.
+When a battery finally reaches its true end of life, recycling programs can now recover between 95% and 99% of their materials like lithium, cobalt, nickel and copper, Douglas said.
 Some companies reclaim critical minerals from retired battery packs and refine them into new battery materials.
 This creates a circular supply chain that minimizes environmental impact.

-Industry experts expect the second-life battery market to reach $4.2 billion by 2035 as advanced battery testing technologies reduce repurposing costs.
+The market for repurposed batteries is expected to reach $4.2 billion by 2035 as advanced battery testing technologies reduce repurposing costs.
 New automated disassembly systems and faster battery grading methods are making it easier to assess and repurpose retired EV batteries for energy storage applications.

 FAQ